matomo-org/developer-documentation/docs/4.x/reporting-api-clients.md

 ### PHP client

-You can use directly Piwik's codebase to call the reporting API.
+There is currently no official Reporting API Client in PHP, but you can easily call the reporting API over HTTPS in a few lines of code.
 Learn more in [Querying the reporting API](querying-the-reporting-api).

 ### Ruby client